ariel0625/Boston-Housing-Values/README.md

 This project is about the prediction of Boston Housing Values

-I adopt linear regression model to see the variance of different variables such as, crim, zn, indus, chas, nox, rm, age, dis, rad, tax, ptratio, black, lstat and medv those variables.
+I adopt simple linear regression model and multiple linear regression model to see the variance of different variables such as, crim, zn, indus, chas, nox, rm, age, dis, rad, tax, ptratio, black, lstat and medv those variables.

 Besides, I plot the graph and scatter plot with abline to see the distribution.